 Among the primary long-term disposal alternatives to geologic repositories are disposal in deep ocean trenches and transport into space, neither of which is currently being studied by DOE.
 Other technologies have been studied that, while probably not replacing geologic disposal, might make geologic disposal safer and more predictable.
 Chief among these is the concept of "burning" long-lived plutonium and other radionuclides in a special nuclear reactor or particle accelerator, converting them to faster-decaying fission products.
-However, as noted above, such "recycling" technologies are strongly opposed by nuclear weapons nonproliferation groups.
+As noted above, the conference agreement on omnibus energy legislation (H.R.
+6) would authorize funding for DOE's ongoing spent nuclear fuel "recycling" research and development program and require DOE to prepare a feasibility study on deep borehole disposal.